nii-gakunin-cloud/ccrd-website/sc21/CREST/index.md

 Collecting workflow execution records such as execution time for each step is important for selecting appropriate computing resources.
 We have developed an ecosystem to collect and utilize workflow execution records including our reconfiguarion prototype.

 ![ecosystem](figs/metrics-ecosystem.png)
-- We developed a prototype of our reconfiguration system based on Galaxy as described above.
+- We developed a prototype of our reconfiguration system based on Galaxy and ep3, a CWL-based workflow engine developed by our project.
 It collects and utilizes workflow metrics and container metrics.
 - We also developed DrillHawk, which is a visualizer of workflow metrics.
 - Our reconfiguration system and DrillHawk utilize container metrics and workflow metrics obtained by CWL-metrics as well as the metrics obtained by our prototype.